andela/ah-the-jedi-frontend/README.md

 3. cd into the root of the project directory.
 4. Run npm install on the terminal to install dependecies.
 5. Setup local development server.
-6. To start the application run npm start
+6. To start the application run `npm run start:dev`

 ## Important note: